DPBourne/Laguerre-Polycrystalline-Microstructures/Examples/README.md

 * Bourne, D.P., Pearce, M. & Roper, S.M.
 (2023) Geometric modelling of polycrystalline materials: Laguerre tessellations and periodic semi-discrete optimal transport, *Mechanics Research Communications*, 127, 104023.
 [PDF](https://www.sciencedirect.com/science/article/pii/S0093641322001550)

+The folder `Inverting_Laguerre_Tessellations_2024` contains examples from the paper

+* Bourne, D.P., Pearce, M. & Roper, S.M.
+(2024) Inverting Laguerre tessellations: Recovering tessellations from the volumes and centroids of their cells using optimal transport, *arXiv:2406.00871*.
+[PDF](https://arxiv.org/abs/2406.00871)

-The other files in this directory are visualisation files used for both papers.
+The other files in this directory are visualisation files used for the first two papers.